BND Hamburger Icon

 10. Sitting in a cubicle

-“Between the internet, cell phones and co-workers, there are so many stimulants in today’s workplace [that] it’s easy to see how employees get sidetracked,” said Rosemary Haefner, chief human resources officer of CareerBuilder.
+“Between the internet, cell phones and co-workers, there are so many stimulants in today’s workplace [that] it’s easy to see how employees get sidetracked,” said Rosemary Haefner, former chief human resources officer of CareerBuilder.

 Other workplace distractions